 Another type of Adderall™ drug test that is frequently used is a blood test, which will detect the medication for up to 46 hours after it enters the system.
 In addition, the drug can be screened in a saliva test anywhere from 20 to 50 hours after the dosage was taken.
 A hair test is more rare, but it can be performed as long as three months after the drug was used.

 Get Help for Adderall™ Abuse

 Now that you know the answers to questions such as “How does Adderall™ work?” and “How long does Adderall stay in your system?”, it’s evident that abusing this drug requires immediate intervention.
-You can find the help that you or a loved one needs at Clear Sky Recovery.
+You can find the help that you or a loved one needs at our iboga clinic.
 Staffed with highly skilled and experienced medical professionals, our safe and secure facility uses cutting-edge ibogaine treatment as the centerpiece of all our individualized recovery plans.
 Contact us today to find out how we can help you.